 Is Anyone CCSS Compliant?

-At the time this post was initially published (April 2022) there was no official registry of CCSS compliant entities to review.
-This is not surprising as the world of crypto is still in early adopter stage and unfortunately many start-ups consider security as something to consider after market dominance is reached.
+At the time this post was published (July 2022) there is no official registry of CCSS compliant entities to review.

 Who Maintains the CCSS?

 The CCSS is maintained by the CCSS Steering Committee which has as its members key knowledge matter experts in the field of cryptocurrency such as Dirk Anderson, Petri Basson, Mike Belshe, Stefan Beyer, Jameson Lopp, Joshua McDougall, Michael Perklin, Ron Stoner, and Joe Ventura.